- Who is eligible to register for the Africa Business Concept Challenge?

 9. What is the prize?

 The first place team will win a cash prize of $5,000 USD to be used for educational / training purposes.
+Second and Third place teams will each be receiving $1,000.
 Prize money will be sent directly to the student team’s host institution to disseminate to the students.
 If the funds are issued to the sponsoring university, it is up to the university/college/faculty mentor to manage disbursement of the funds to the team.
 Student teams are encouraged to consult with their university regarding their university’s disbursement policy.
 The entire team must be present (logged-in) at the award ceremony event to win.